Analysis | 4 takeaways from Ketanji Brown Jackson’s confirmation hearing

 That sure sounds like Graham is a no — if for no other reason than to get back at whomever he perceives as having wronged Childs.

 The others who voted for Jackson last time — Sens.
-Lisa Murkowski (R-Alaska) and Susan Collins (R-Maine) — are not members of the Judiciary Committee, but they’ve indicated that their past votes last year don’t mean they’ll support her again.
+Lisa Murkowski (R-Alaska) and Susan Collins (R-Maine) — are not members of the Judiciary Committee, but they’ve indicated that their votes last year don’t mean they’ll support her again.
 Were all Republicans to vote against Jackson, she could be the first Supreme Court nominee to be confirmed via tiebreaker.

 Jackson’s opener